Preserving the Past, Designing for the Future

 A fragmented experience for a modern audience

 The Trust’s digital presence was struggling to meet the needs of a younger, more digitally focused audience.
-Years of organic growth had resulted in inconsistent property information and a network of disconnected microsites, with individual places effectively operating in isolation rather than as part of a unified charity experience.
-This fragmentation made it difficult for users to understand the scale of the Trust’s work, its charitable purpose, and how they could meaningfully engage or contribute.
+Years of organic growth had resulted in inconsistent property information and a network of disconnected microsites, with individual places effectively operating in isolation rather than as part of a unified charity service.

-The existing site was:
+The existing experience was:

-• Slow and difficult to navigate.
+• Slow and difficult to navigate

-• Fragmented across microsites and outdated structures.
+• Fragmented across microsites and outdated structures

-• Burdened by technical debt that limited performance, scalability and future development.
+• Burdened by technical debt that limited performance, scalability, and future development

-• Inconsistent in content quality, tone and depth across different places.
+• Inconsistent in content quality, tone, and depth across different places

-• Visually disjointed, lacking a cohesive design system to unify the Trust’s digital presence.
+• Visually disjointed, lacking a cohesive design system

-• Lacking clarity in how users could engage with the Trust’s work.
+• Lacking clarity in how users could engage

 In Phase 2, the challenge evolved: